8go/matrix-eno-bot/README.md

 - If you like the `matrix-eno-bot` please give it a :star: on Github right away, so that others can find it more easily.
 Thanks :heart: !
 - Raise issues or contribute a PR. :thumbsup: to those who have already done so!
+- :heart: and :clap: to contributors @wolterhv, @apiraino, @troglodyne, etc.

 ## Debugging